jake-arkinstall/bazel_utils/repo/README.md

 If this were a private repository, and your account has access to it, you can generate a token at https://github.com/settings/tokens/new.
-You can do the same through your account using bitbucket cloud by using the "APP passwords" feature: generate a password and generate the base64 authorization code:
+You can do the same through your account using bitbucket cloud by using the "APP passwords" feature.

+Once you've generated a private token, you need to combine it with your username into a base64 string, using:
 ```
-echo -n "your_bitbucket_username:generated_password" | base64
+echo -n "your_username:generated_password" | base64
 ```

+Take care to include `\n` or your generated password will be polluted with a newline character resulting from `echo`.
+From experimentation, bitbucket expects your public username, while github expects your registered email address as the username field.

 Once you have your token, simply pass it to a `token` parameter: